EuroPride is a pan-European international LGBTI event featuring a Pride parade, hosted by a different European city each year

 The decision to award the title EuroPride will be taken by secret ballot at the AGM with a simple majority vote.
 This decision will take place three years before the actual event (e.g. in 2021 for 2024).

 It is the task of the selected member to be present at the following four AGM’s to give reports and ideally to host the AGM the year before their licensed EuroPride takes place.
 The licensing agreement will specify regular reports and the communications policy and contacts.

 The applicant shall keep EPOA informed about the organisation of the event and any probable difficulties.
 The licensing agreement will specify regular reports and the communications policy and contacts.

 The selected member shall pay an unredeemable licensing fee of €10,000 before the event and a share of the potential profit from the EuroPride event not exceeding €10,000.

 The first instalment of the licensing fee is €3,500 and has to be paid no later than six months after the AGM where the title was awarded.

 The second instalment of the licensing fee is €3,500 and has to be paid no later than the AGM following the AGM where the title was awarded.

-The third instalment of the licensing fee is €3,000 and has to be paid no later than March 31st the year of the event.
+The third instalment of the licensing fee is €3,000 and has to be paid no later than March 31 in the year of the event.
 The profit share will be regulated by the licensing agreement but shall not exceed €10,000.